cloud-gov/pages-build-container/README.md

-**NOTE**: The master branch for this repo is the default branch so Docker Hub will build this image correctly for our legacy environment.
-Our legacy environment is being spun down.
-People should not use `master` and should instead prefer the `staging` branch which has the latest changes and security patches.

 # Docker Builder for federalist

 This is a Docker image that runs Jekyll to build a and uploads it to AWS S3.
 It's used to allow Jekyll sites to build with user-provided plugins in a safe space.